 Our strategic focus is to invest in clean electricity solutions that meet the needs and objectives of our customers and communities.
-We invest in a disciplined and prudent manner to deliver appropriate risk-adjusted returns to our shareholders.
-To support this strategy, we maintain a growing pipeline of project opportunities focused on hydro, wind, solar, energy storage and gas.
+We invest in a disciplined and prudent manner to deliver appropriate risk-adjusted returns for our shareholders.
+To support this strategy, we maintain a robust pipeline of approximately 5 GW of project opportunities focused on hydro, wind, solar, energy storage and gas.